EcoTower - A Smarter, Taller, Tower of Plants

 The Hydroponics tower needs to be monitored for the data that it outputs.
 Information like the pH levels and the total dissolved solids play an important role in plant growth and its health on vegetation.
 The pH is tested using a meter that specifically gauges pH in a solution.
 The total dissolved solids is monitored through testing the water for its purity and conductivity.
 We needed to control water and light management from the tower.
 The water and light application is controlled with a timer set by the user which runs continuously until the user manually triggers them.
 The pump and the lamp are controlled by a switch which is connected and manipulated by the Arduino.
 All the controls are sent to the Arduino as inputs and outputs, while monitored applications are analog.
 The software we used to bridge the tower to the user was Bluetooth.
 Adafruit provides a Bluetooth Low Energy solution that was put on the central hub of the EcoTower which consists of the switches made for water and pump, and also the pH tester and total dissolved solids meter.
 This allowed all data to be transmitted to the user’s phone and also give commands to the tower.
 A Bluefruit application is used to monitor and control the tower.
 The analog data is presented and switched were manipulated accordingly.

 Difficulties that this project faced were wiring, connection, leakage, and coding.
 The wiring for Arduino consists of many connectors (Male-male > Female-male [x3]), thus making the connections very weak and prone to disconnect at multiple points.
 Having the Arduinos inside boxes and waterproofed, makes it a challenge to pull out the central hub and place it back without disconnecting the wires.
-Tapes and elevation for the central hub assistes the need to reach in tight spaces to pull or put wires.
-To make the tower wireless would make the project stationary as the set needs to be connected to an Ethernet cable.
+Tapes and elevation for the central hub assist the need to reach tight spaces to pull or put wires.
+Making the tower wireless would make the project stationary, as the set needs to be connected to an Ethernet cable.
 A solution is to use Bluetooth as the “wireless” communicator.
 Although the process disconnected when idle, and requires a re-upload of the code to enable Bluetooth access, the EcoTower responded well to the module over some distance.
-The tower also had leakage when there were open spots wherever plants were supposed to be.
+The tower also leaked when there were open spots wherever plants were supposed to be.
 The holes were then filled with temporary cups and the openings were superglued to contain the water.
 Another difficulty we faced was coding a custom app for the Bluetooth.
-Bluefruit is open source but due to time and difficulties, the EcoTower team could not reformat the app for personal use.
+Bluefruit is open source but due to time and problems, the EcoTower team could not reformat the app for personal use.
 The Bluefruit app itself served the functions required for the EcoTower, so many other issues were the priority.

 Functional Working Process: